 How to ask

 So you’ve narrowed down your list of potential recommendation writers.
 Now it’s time to ask.
-The recommender has probably written a LOR before, so don’t worry about embarrassing yourself.
-Send a polite, professional email or ask after class/school if they would mind writing a LOR for your college applications.
+They've probably written a letter of recommendation before, so don’t worry about embarrassing yourself.
+Send a polite, professional email or ask after class/school if they would mind writing a letter for your college applications.
 Make a professional résumé to give them as a reminder of your accomplishments.
 Also make sure to set a clear deadline.
 Teachers generally have a lot on their plate, so adding your letter to their to-do list can be risky.
 Give them a month or so to finish, and then start reminding them once a week if they haven’t.
 It’s okay to ask for updates.
 Teachers are humans—they can forget too.

 How to submit